kooroshariyaee/kooroshariyaee.github.io/_pages/publications.md

 * **Ariyaee, Koorosh**.
 Persian vowel hiatus.
 (To appear).
 In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
 R. Falahati & Z. Ghane.
 Springer.

 ### Conference proceedings & working papers
 * **Ariyaee, Koorosh**, Philip Monahan, Jessamyn Schertz.
 (To appear).
 Lexical representation of noncanonical forms: Evidence from Persian.
-In *In Proceedings of the Annual Meeting of the Cognitive Science Society*.
+In *Proceedings of the Annual Meeting of the Cognitive Science Society*.

 * **Ariyaee, Koorosh**.
 (2023).
 Nominal linkers in Persian.
 In *Nominal Linkers in Iranian languages,* eds.
 S. Taghipour & A. Kahnemuyipour.
 Toronto Working Papers in Linguistics.